 4 An Alternative to a Carbon Tax

-The percentage to be invested per barrel of oil sand ($/bbl) is an alternative to a carbon tax.
-Instead of paying a tax, this approach allows companies to invest into its own future and prevent forestall a carbon tax.
+The percentage of oil revenues to be invested ($/bbl) into renewable energy systems as part of land reclamation efforts is a business and environment friendly alternative to a carbon tax.
+Instead of paying a tax to the government, which removes value from a company ledger, this approach allows companies to invest in assets for its own present and future value, and thus could negate the perceived need by many for a carbon tax.

-According to Cenovus, there are no tax incentives available that are specific to oil sands production.
+Currently there are no tax incentives available that are specific to oil sands production.
 There may be industry-wide tax breaks, but they are the same for conventional oil production and for bitumen production [21].

-A carbon tax would add about $2 to a barrel of Western Canadian heavy crude, and that’s a conservative estimate, says Mark Lewis, one of the new Keystone report’s co-authors, who mentions the possibility of President Obama using a carbon tax as a concession to his base if he were to approve the Keystone XL [26].
+On the other hand, the CO2-intensive nature of oil sands mining and production incites many to call for a carbon tax that could add at least $2 to a barrel of Western Canadian heavy crude, which President Obama might use as a concession to his base if he were to approve the Keystone XL [26].
+Note there are about 0/5tonnes of CO2 that can be attributed to the mining (0.07) and consumption (0.43) of oil sands oil, and some put the cost of CO2 to be up to $35/tonne.
+If indeed as weather patterns continue to deteriorate and the latter cost were to come to be, a direct iinvestment in renewables as an alternative to the tax would be that much easier to justify.

 5 Market Expansion and Supply Cost Reduction

-The biggest challenge in Alberta’s Oil Sand industry is that there not enough pipelines to transport the oil to Western Canada and down to U.S. refiners.
-Consequently, much of the oil is finding its way out of Alberta on trains and even trucks, which can be two or three times more expensive than sticking it into a pipeline [26].
-Producers are now using expensive options such as trucking and railroads to move their crude.
-The environmental review included a wide variety of cost estimates that with rail shipments to the Gulf Coast, it costs between $15-$20 a barrel [27].
-We propose two market expansion ideas that help reduce supply cost reduction.
+The biggest challenge in Alberta’s Oil Sand industry is that there are not enough pipelines to transport the oil to Western Canada and Southern U.S. refiners.
+Consequently, much of the oil is finding its way out of Alberta on trains and even trucks, which can be two or three times more expensive than pipeline costs [26].
+The Keystone XL environmental review included a wide variety of cost estimates and found that with rail shipments to the Gulf Coast, it costs between $15-$20 a barrel [27].
+This further justifies the investment in renewable energy systems as part of land reclamation if it helps overcome objections to the Keystone XL pipeline.

 5.1 Selling Electricity Back to the Grid

 About 41 percent of Alberta’s installed electricity generation capacity is from coal, almost 40 percent from natural gas, and almost 8 percent from wind [25].
-On a long term basis, it would possible to send the excess power out along big power lines via HVDC lines to coasts.
+On a long term basis, it would possible to send excess power generated by reclaimed land renewable energy systems out along same power lines that currently are brining power into the oil sands region.
 Expand this point.

-5.2 Cleaning Water Contamination
+5.2 Cleaning Contaminated Water

 The Athabasca River is part of the third largest watershed in the world.
 Processing one barrel of bitumen requires approximately three barrels of water [8].
-The contaminated water is then pumped into giant tailings ponds alongside the shore.

-The Province of Alberta is creating man-made lakes to store the contaminated water produced from the process used to turn bitumen into diesel and other fuels.
+The contaminated water is then pumped into giant man-made tailings ponds alongside the shore with no plans for their eventual cleanup.
+The contaminated water is produced from the process used to turn bitumen into diesel and other fuels.
 Reservoirs filled with oil sands wastewater are predicted to cover almost 62,000 acres by 2020 [14].

-In these contaminated waters we find high levels of “Polycyclic Aromatic Hydrocarbons” or PAHs.
-We want to make something useful with these compounds in the contaminated water.
-Every time you have an Aromatic Organic Molecule, you have the potential to crank it which means that breaking the hydrogen and making something useful such plastics and pesticides like Mothballs.
-The excess wind power could be used as part of the cranking process.
+These waters are contaminated with Polycyclic Aromatic Hydrocarbons or PAHs.
+These aromatic organic molecule can be nydrocracked by adding hydrogen to enable the PAHs to be turned into useful products such as plastics and pesticides.
+The renewable energy harvested by the wind and solar systems could be used to power the cracking process and clean up the contaminated water.